 - Skew: Disagreement in the reading of two clocks - Drift: Difference in the rate at which two clocks count the time - Due to physical differences in crystals, plus heat, humidity, voltage, etc. - Accumulated drift can lead to significant skew - Clock drift rate: Difference in precision between a prefect reference clock and a physical clock, - Usually, 10-6 sec/sec, 10-7 to 10-8 for high precision clocks

 Skew between computer clocks in a distributed system

 Network

 Clock Synchronization

-When each machine has its own clock, an event that occurred after another event may end up with an earlier timestamp.
+When each machine has its own clock, an event that occurred after another event may nevertheless be assigned an earlier time.

 Clock Synchronization Problem